 th Apr 2017 |

 Have you got serious illness cover?
 How would the sudden onset of a serious illness impact your financial wellbeing?
-If you were to be suddenly affected by a serious illness like cancer, heart attach, or a stroke, there is no doubt that this could have a significant bearing on your ability to maintain your lifestyle and provide for your dependants.
+If you were to be suddenly affected by a serious illness like cancer, heart attack or a stroke, there is no doubt that this could have a significant bearing on your ability to maintain your lifestyle and provide for your dependents.

 Serious illness may affect your ability to work at all, or you may have to reduce your work hours significantly, leading to a substantial drop in income.
 This decline in income could in turn impact on your ability to continue meeting your day to day expenses and overheads, such as mortgage and other loan repayments, as well as utility and other everyday bills.